Skip Ribbon Commands

 Occasionally a skin biopsy (in which a sample of the skin is taken for examination under a microscope) or examination of the small blood vessels of the nailbed under the microscope is required.
 Other tests may include X-rays, CT scan, echocardiogram (heart scan), lung function test, endoscopy (to look at the oesophagus and stomach) and urine tests, depending on whether other internal organs are affected.

-Systemic Sclerosis (Scleroderma) - Preparing for surgery
+Clinical Interests: Systemic Sclerosis (Scleroderma)

-Systemic Sclerosis (Scleroderma) - Post-surgery care
+Clinical Interests: Systemic Sclerosis (Scleroderma)

 TOP